Kethku/kethku.github.io/content/trio/maple/day1-everydays.md

 > connects to one of the Oak's branches a ways out and then
 > higher up into the Hemlock.
 >
-> Scattered around the platform are carving tools, some
-> metal scribes that are blackened at the end and a panel
+> Placed at the edge of the platform is a rough lectern with
-> with text written on it.
-The tools are collected in a
-> haphazard pile next to a burlap sack as though whoever
-> used them is getting ready to move everything to another
-> location soon.
+> a sheet of paper.
+On that paper is a rough plan for how
+> the Maple will be developed and molded over time.
+The
+> basic idea is there but many details need to be filled in.

 Here goes nothing.